yhatt/jsx-slack/README.md

 ### Quick start: Template literal

 Do you hate troublesome setting up for JSX?
 All right.
 We provide **`jsxslack`** tagged template literal to build blocks _right out of the box_.
-It will generate JSX element, or JSON for Slack API if serializable.

 It allows the template syntax almost same as JSX, powered by [HTM (Hyperscript Tagged Markup)](https://github.com/developit/htm).
 Setting for transpiler and importing built-in components are not required.